nanos/etsy-merchant-feed/README.md

  - You can only supply one Google Product Category for the entirety of your feed.
 You cannot (yet) select categories per product.
  - Multi-store support is experimental.
- - It doesn't currently import shipping info.
-I'll try to build that into it.
  - You need to be comfortable hosting a simple PHP app.
  - The name is boring, and the logo is ugly 😬